mind-inria/hidimstat/tools/release/How_to_release.md

     - when it becomes available, install in a fresh env & test
     - NOTE: to add new maintainers to that repo add them to the list at the end of meta.yml

 13\.
-Once everything is doen take a break by announced the release on social network channels.
+Once everything is done take a break by announced the release on social network channels.